Conference centre manager

 Most conference centre managers will already have relevant experience in the hotel, catering or travel industry and will have moved into this role from a more junior or related position.

-It's important to keep up to date with relevant skills and training.
-The Institute of Hospitality, for example, offers its own programme of hospitality and tourism management qualifications, which provide continuing professional development (CPD) opportunities to all managers and aspiring managers in the hospitality, leisure and tourism industries.
+It's important to keep your skills and knowledge up to date by undertaking continuing professional development (CPD).
+The Institute of Hospitality (IoH), for example, offers its own programme of hospitality and tourism management qualifications, which provide continuing professional development (CPD) opportunities to all managers and aspiring managers in the hospitality, leisure and tourism industries.
 They also provide webinars, online courses and a mentoring service for student and associate members.

-Membership of a relevant professional body, such as the Institute of Hospitality or Association of British Professional Conference Organisers (ABPCO), provides benefits such as access to networking opportunities, training, events and industry information.
+Membership of a relevant professional body, such as the IoH or ABPCO, provides benefits such as access to networking opportunities, training, events and industry information.

 If you have management experience, you may choose to undertake an MBA specialising in hospitality management.